Empower Your Practice

 • Clinical documentation is where many general booking apps fall short.
 A massage therapist working in a clinical context needs to maintain structured clinical records.
 SOAP notes (Subjective, Objective, Assessment, Plan) are the standard format, and massage software that cannot support them is not fit for clinical massage practice.
 This distinction matters enormously when you are asked to demonstrate record-keeping standards by an insurer or regulatory body.

 • Integrations extend the value of your booking system significantly.
-Xero integration allows income from appointments to flow directly into your accounting software, simplifying VAT returns and financial reporting.
+QuickBooks integration allows income from appointments to flow directly into your accounting software, simplifying tax reporting and financial management.
 Social media integration means you can add a booking page link or a direct "Book Now" button to your Facebook and Instagram profiles, turning followers into confirmed appointments without additional steps.
 Google Calendar sync keeps your schedule accurate across every device.

-• GDPR compliance tools are non-negotiable for any UK practitioner processing personal health data.
+• HIPAA compliance tools are non-negotiable for any US practitioner processing personal health data.
 The platform you choose must provide secure data storage, audit trails, and the ability to manage consent forms.
-Post-Brexit, UK GDPR carries exactly the same obligations as the EU version, and healthcare data sits in the most sensitive category of personal data.
+Under HIPAA, healthcare data is classified as Protected Health Information (PHI), and storing it on a non-compliant platform exposes your practice to significant regulatory and financial risk.

 • Intake forms complete the pre-appointment workflow.
 Collecting health history, contraindications, and consent before a session saves clinical time and creates a documented paper trail.
 The best booking systems for massage therapists allow intake forms to be sent automatically at the time of booking and stored securely against the client record.